 The purpose of testing is to align your course grade with your level of learning, based on your mastery of Foundational Objectives (FOs).
-The FOs are all related to the Course Content & Learning Outcomes listed earlier in this syllabus.
+The FOs are all related to the Course Content & Learning Outcomes on the first page of this syllabus.
 A list of FOs will be updated for each unit as we progress through the material.
-There will be some overlap between chapters.
-FOs will be scored as Mastered or Not Mastered.
-A score of Mastered is earned for correctness and completeness of the problem(s), and each FO may only be counted once toward your FO Mastery score, which is calculated as 1% each for each Mastered FO (25% total).
-You will have multiple chances to demonstrate mastery of all of the FOs during the term: for example, if you receive a score of Not Mastered for any FO on the first test (or if you choose not to attempt an FO), you can try again to earn a score of Mastered for that FO on the second test.
+Questions will be scored as Mastered or Not Mastered for each FO.
+A score of Mastered is earned for correctness and completeness of the problem(s), and each FO may only be counted once toward your FO Mastery Standard.
+You will have multiple chances to demonstrate mastery of all the FOs during the term: for example, if you receive a score of Not Mastered for any FO on the first test (or if you choose not to attempt an FO), you can try again to earn a score of Mastered for that FO on the second test.
 Revision of work that does not meet mastery standards is expected for your learning.
 Because you will have more than one chance to master the FOs, you will also be able to choose which FOs to work toward for the course.
 Note that the standards for earning Mastery will be high: by definition, there is no partial credit, but you will learn the standards from the examples for class activities.
-Tentative test dates are 9/15, 10/6, 10/25, 11/20, 12/8, with an additional round scheduled during the final exam period.
+Rounds of testing are scheduled for September 12, October 3, October 26, November 16, December 7, with an additional round scheduled during the final exam period.
 Specific FO dates and timing will be announced at least one week in advance.
 All procedures, allowed resources, and requirements will be posted before each round of testing.
-Refer to the Universal Absence Accommodation Policy for missed tests.

-Comprehensive Objectives (COs): Mastery Testing & Proficiency Revisions
+Comprehensive Objectives: Mastery Testing & Proficiency Revisions

 The purpose of testing is to align your course grade with your level of learning, based on your mastery of comprehensive topics.
 The purpose of COs is to allow you to demonstrate your higher-level skills of applying and analyzing, requiring you to go beyond memorization of facts and processes and transfer your understanding of essential course concepts to new scenarios.
-The COs are all related to the Course Content & Learning Outcomes earlier in this syllabus.
+The COs are all related to the Course Content & Learning Outcomes on the first page of this syllabus.
 A list of COs will be updated for each unit as we progress through the material.
-COs will be scored as Mastered or Not Mastered for each test.
+COs will be scored as Mastered or Not Mastered.
 A score of Mastered is earned for correctness and completeness of the problem(s).
 Note that the standards for earning Mastery will be high: by definition there is no partial credit, but you will learn the standards from the examples for class activities.
-Each round of testing on COs will be followed by an opportunity to resubmit work to earn a score of Proficient for a CO that was Not Mastered in the first testing opportunity.
+Each round of testing on COs will be followed by an opportunity to resubmit work to earn a score of Proficient for an CO that was Not Mastered in the first testing opportunity.
 Resubmissions for Proficiency will also earn reattempts of COs.
 Reattempts will take place with the next round of testing.
-There are 12 CO's for this course, with a maximum contribution of 30% to the course grade.
-At the end of the term, each Mastered CO is worth 2.5% and each Proficient CO is worth 1% toward the CO percentage.
-Note that your grade will not count both Mastery and Proficiency for the same item; a CO that is scored Proficient and then is subsequently Mastered on a re-attempt is worth 2.5%.
-Tentative test dates are: 9/15, 10/6, 10/27, 11/20, 12/8.
-Specific CO dates and timing will be announced as we proceed through the course material.
+Note that your grade will not count both Mastery and Proficiency for the same item; a CO that is scored Proficient and then is subsequently Mastered on a re-attempt will count only as being Mastered.
+Rounds of testing are scheduled for September 12, October 3, October 26, November 16, December 7, with an additional round scheduled during the final exam period.
+Specific CO dates and timing will be announced at least one week in advance.
 All procedures, allowed resources, and requirements will be posted before each round of testing.
-Refer to the Universal Absence Accommodation Policy for missed tests.